Snowmobile: Development of modern designs

-Carl Eliason of Sayner developed the prototype of the modern snowmobile in the 1920s when he mounted a two-cylinder motorcycle engine on a long sled, steered it with skis under the front, and propelled it with single, endless track.
+Carl Eliason of Sayner, Wisconsin developed the prototype of the modern snowmobile in 1924 when his Eliason Motor Toboggan mounted a two-cylinder motorcycle engine on a toboggan, steered it with skis under the front, and propelled it with single, endless track.
 Eliason made 40 snowmobiles, patented in 1927.
 Upon receiving an order for 200 from Finland, he sold his patent to the FWD Company of Clintonville.
-They made 300 for military use, then transferred the patent to a Canadian subsidiary.
+They made 300 for military use, then transferred the patent to a Canadian subsidiary which continued to produce models through 1963.

 In 1917, Virgil D. White set up to create a patent for his conversion kit that changed the Ford Model T into a "snowmobile".
 He also trademarked the term "snowmobile".
 At the time, the conversion kit was expensive, costing about $395.
 Virgil White applied his patent in 1918 and created his own snowmobile.
 In 1922, his conversion kit was on the markets and available only through Ford dealerships.

 The relatively dry snow conditions of the United States Midwest suited the converted Ford Model Ts and other like vehicles, but they were not suitable for humid snow areas such as southern Quebec and New England.
 This led Joseph-Armand Bombardier from the small town of Valcourt, Quebec, to invent a different caterpillar track system suitable for all kinds of snow conditions.
 Bombardier had already made some "metal" tracked vehicles since 1928, but his new revolutionary track traction system (a toothed wheel covered in rubber, and a rubber-and-cotton track that wraps around the back wheels) was his first major invention.
 He started production of the B-7, an enclosed, seven-passenger snowmobile, in 1937, and introduced the B-12, a twelve-passenger model, in 1942.
 The B-7 had a V-8 flathead engine from Ford Motor Company.
 The B-12 had a flathead in line six-cylinder engine from Chrysler industrial, and 2,817 units were produced until 1951.
 It was used in many applications, such as ambulances, Canada Post vehicles, winter "school buses", forestry machines, and even army vehicles in World War II.
 Bombardier had always dreamed of a smaller version, more like the size of a motor scooter.